Things to do in the Huon Valley: Where to Eat, Drink, Stay & Play

 Go on a Huon River cruise

-If you like your history with a healthy serving of stunning natural beauty, a Huon River cruise should be top of your to-do list in the Huon Valley.
-Run by local operator Huon River Cruises, there’s several sailings daily with time options (morning, afternoon and evening) to suit your itinerary.
+If you like your history served with a side of stunning natural beauty, a Huon River cruise should be at the top of your Huon Valley to-do list.
+Run by local operator Huon River Cruises, there are several daily sailings with flexible times—morning, afternoon, and evening—to suit your itinerary.

 3883 Huon Highway, Castle Forbes Bay